utcs356/sp25/_pages/2_p4_switch_router.md

 ### Part 0: Setup
 Unlike the previous assignments, we will use the `cs356-p4` profile instead of `cs356-base` in this assignment.
-It includes a Kathara image with P4 utilities so that you can run your P4 code on a virtual device.
+It includes a Kathara image with P4 utilities to run your P4 code on a virtual device.
 To get a skeleton code, clone the [git repository](https://github.com/utcs356/assignment2.git) and make your own private repository as in A1. (refer to A1 setup)
-The task is to implement a basic switch and router with P4 (data plane) and Python (control plane).
+The task is implementing a basic switch and router with P4 (data plane) and Python (control plane).

 #### Tip: Using `tmux` to access Kathara nodes
 After you launch the Kathara lab with `$ kathara lstart`, you can connect to each Kathara node from any terminal you want by using `$ kathara connect <host_name>`.
 For example, if you want to open a terminal for `s1` in the `star_four_hosts` Kathara lab, execute `$ kathara connect s1`. **Note that the command only works in the Kathara lab directory.**

-However, opening multiple SSH terminals is cumbersome to connect to different Kathara nodes, and there's a tool called `tmux` to rescue.
+However, opening multiple SSH terminals to connect to different Kathara nodes is cumbersome, and there's a tool called `tmux` to rescue it.
 With `tmux`, you can create multiple windows (full-sized terminals) and divide them into panes (splitted terminals) on a single SSH connection.
 Start a new tmux session on a SSH terminal, by typing `$ tmux`.
 To execute the tmux command such as creating and splitting a window, you should first type the trigger key (`Ctrl+b` by default) to change the cursor from a terminal to the `tmux` command bar.
 You can split the window vertically with `Ctrl+b %` and horizontally with `Ctrl+b "`.
 You can move cursors from a pane to adjacent panes by using `Ctrl+b <arrow_key>`.
 Make panes/windows as many as you want, then connect to the Kathara node on each pane/window by using `$ kathara connect <host_name>`.

 Refer to [here](https://tmuxcheatsheet.com/) for more details on how to use `tmux`.